PlayableLab FAQs

 How does PlayableLab compare to using separate tools?

-- One account covers chat authoring (AI-Lab), video-to-playable conversion (Video Playable), motion MP4 export (AI-Motion), and cross-network measurement (Analyzer) with a shared asset library and collaborator access.
+- One account covers AI marketing video generation (AI-Video), chat authoring with PlayAI in AI-Playable, video-to-playable conversion (Video Playable), standard IAB display banners (AI-Banner), and cross-network measurement (Playable-Analytics) with a shared asset library and collaborator access.

 Is PlayableLab web-based?
 Do I need to install software?